-The ban on sales of new ICE cars and LCVs moves from 2030 to 2035
+The ban on sales of new ICE cars and LCVs moves from 2030 to 2035.

-This week, the UK government unexpectedly pushed the date for the phasing out of new petrol and diesel vehicles by five years to 2035.
+Last month, the UK government unexpectedly pushed the date for the phasing out of new petrol and diesel vehicles by five years to 2035.
 Although this action came as a surprise, we had already assumed that this would happen after the next general election, with the next government blaming the current administration for not doing enough to make 2030 a realistic proposition.
-Ultimately, we do not expect this to have any unanticipated impact on the used market for either BEVs or ICE vehicles, especially since the Zero Emission Mandate appears to be set to be implemented as originally planned from the 1st January 2024, requiring 0EMs to meet a minimum proportion of 22% BEV (however, at the time of writing this is still to be confirmed by government).
+Ultimately, we do not expect this to have any unanticipated impact on the used market for either BEVs or ICE vehicles, especially since the Zero Emission Mandate appears to be set to be implemented as originally planned from the 1st January 2024, requiring OEMs to meet a minimum proportion of 22% BEV (now confirmed by government).